 Students enrolled in preschool are provided with busing to and from school.
 Student bus tags are available in August.
 Please complete the information on the tags and attach to your child's backpack.
 The bus tags help with the students' smooth transition from the bus to his/her classroom.
+These tags are color-coded to coordinate with the color of the student's classroom hallway (green, yellow, red, or blue).
 School bus aides ensure that each student is seated in their assigned seats and provide assistance with their seat belts.
 Students will NOT be released from the bus unless a parent (or an adult) is present at the bus stop to receive them.
 If a parent or other adult is not at the bus stop, the bus driver will return the student back to the school.
-Students returned to school will be placed in CHAMPIONS Before And After School Program.
+Students returned to school will be placed in CHAMPIONS Before and After School Program.
 It is the parent's responsibility to, then, pick their child up from CHAMPIONS and to pay the incurred cost for CHAMPIONS services.

 School District Transportation Policy: The driver shall be in full charge of the bus at all times and shall be responsible for order; he/she shall never exclude a pupil from the bus; but, if unable to manage any pupil, he/she shall report the unmanageable pupil to the principal of the school he or she attends.
 A pupil may be excluded from the bus for disciplinary reasons by the principal, and his or her parents shall provide for the pupil's transportation to and from the school during the period of such exclusion.